National Defense Area: Creation

 The creation of these NDAs was outlined in a National Security Presidential Memorandum (NSPM-4) issued on April 11, 2025, titled "Military Mission for Sealing the Southern Border of the United States and Repelling Invasions."
-The memorandum provides for the DOD to take jurisdiction over lands reasonably necessary to enable military activities, including border-barrier construction and emplacement of detection and monitoring equipment.
+The memorandum provides for the Department of Defense to take jurisdiction over lands reasonably necessary to enable military activities, including border-barrier construction and emplacement of detection and monitoring equipment to implement Executive Order 14167.